If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 Outdoors, there will be lots of lights, plus a light show choreographed to music called Dazzle.
 You can also pick up some fresh gingerbread from the Gingerbread Hut, or a hot drink from the Salty Reindeer.

-How much: Tickets are $16 for members and $20 for non-members Monday-Thursday, and $19 for members and $24 for non-members Friday-Sunday.
+How much: Tickets are $22 for members and $28 on peak nights, and $19 for members and $24 for non-members Friday-Sunday.
 Tickets must be purchased in advance this year; get your tickets online here.

 2. ChurchLights